glennpoorman/nodejs-samples/14-frameworks/README.txt

   First, all of the responses use Express methods as opposed to our old utilities to set the response data and to send.

-  Second, the utility function "favoritesFile" no longer calls our old "parseCookies" function to get the cookies from the request header.
-Now we can assume that the "cookie-parser" middleware has already done this and we can access the cookies via the "cookies" property on the request.

-  Third, the "addFavorite" function is written to assume that the "body-parser" middleware has already received the entirety of the request body.
+  Second, the "addFavorite" function is written to assume that the "body-parser" middleware has already received the entirety of the request body.
 That means we're able to remove the call to our old "getBody" utility and simply reference the "body" property on the incoming request.